dorelysrod/dorelysrod/README.md

-# Hi there! 👋 I'm Dorelys
+# Hi there! 👋 I'm Dorelys.
-###  A passionate and dedicated student at [HackYourFuture](https://www.hackyourfuture.net/)
+###  A passionate and dedicated student at [HackYourFuture](https://www.hackyourfuture.net/).
-💻 I am on a journey to become a Full Stack Developer 🎯
+💻 I am on a journey to become a Full Stack Developer. 🎯